Our SDH Director

 Magazine, authored the Wilderness Way Tracking Tip series in Wilderness Way Magazine, and

 the ISPT Founder’s Track Trap column for the Track & Sign newsletter.
-He is the Co-author of
+He is the co-author of

 Learn to Track Alaska’s Wildlife: Activity Coloring Book published by Broken Heart Books of